zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-03-18-controls-analysis.markdown

 date:   2020-05-25 19:12:01 +0100
 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: controls
-excerpt:
+icon: controls
+excerpt: "In Sokrates you can define traffic lights like controls.
+For each of the metrics that Sokrates measures, you can specify a control with the threshold and tolerance.
+Sokrates will then generate a report labeling each control with one of the following states:
+          OK (green) the measured value is below the threshold, tolerant (yellow) the measured value is above the threshold but within the tolerance range, and failed (red), the measured value is above the threshold and the tolerance level."
 ---

-IN Sokrates you can define traffic lights like controls.
+In Sokrates you can define traffic lights like controls.
 For each of the metrics that Sokrates measures, you can specify a control with the threshold and tolerance.
 Sokrates will then generate a report labeling each control with one of the following states:
 * OK (green) the measured value is below the threshold
 * tolerant (yellow) the measured value is above the threshold but within the tolerance range
 * failed (red), the measured value is above the threshold and the tolerance level.